 - If you expect to receive your first degree after the end of the deadline for application, it is also acceptable that you submit a transcript of records (in English) documenting that you have earned at least 135 cr, and containing a detailed record of all courses taken and and grades received, including your preliminary grade-point average.
 The transcript must have been issued by your university (submit the original or a certified copy).
-In case you are preliminary admitted to the Europamaster on this ground, you have to provide a similar transcript documenting 180 cr. by October 1. at latest in order to register at Opole and participate in the Europamaster programme.
+In case you are preliminarily admitted to the Europamaster on this ground, you have to provide a similar transcript documenting 180 cr. by October 1. at the latest in order to register at Opole and participate in the Europamaster programme.
 If you are not able to do so, your preliminary admission to the Europamaster expires.

-- If you study toward a degree from a foreign university, you should not apply before you receive your degree (a transcript documenting 135 cr earned at a foreign university is not sufficient in that case).
+- If you study toward a degree from a foreign university, you must not apply before you receive your degree (a transcript documenting 135 cr earned at a foreign university is not sufficient in that case).
 In order to be admissible to a M. A. program at Mainz, you must first apply for the recognition of your foreign degree!
 (Only participants from our partner universities are exempted from this rule, as they submit their documents to Dijon or Opole, not directly to Mainz.)
 Generally, it is always the university you wish to study at which must recognize your degree (there is no ”national” recognition procedure for foreign degrees valid for the entire German academic system).
-Since the recognition procedure of your foreign degree could be lengthy and complicated, make sure to apply for the recognition of your foreign degree well in advance (ca. 6 weeks before you intend to submit your full documents for application).
+Since the recognition procedure of your foreign degree could be lengthy and complicated, make sure to apply for the recognition of your foreign degree well in advance (at least 6 weeks before you intend to submit your full documents for application).
 The recognition document issued by the International Office of the University of Mainz must be submitted together with the rest of your documents for application!
-For further information, go to the webpage and application forms for the recognition/validation of foreign certificates.
+For further information, please check the website and application forms for the recognition/validation of foreign certificates.

 3. Proof of proficiency in English at least at level B2 (e. g., a B2 or equivalent certificate, a documented record of at least 4 years of high-school English completed with a passing grade, a TOEFL certificate with at least 213 (computer-based test, CBT), 79 (internet-based test, IBT) or 550 (paper-based test, PBT) points, or an IELTS certificate with at least 5.5 points, or a transcript of records issued by a university in the UK, the US, Canada, or Australia, proving the successful completion of at least one semester worth of university courses taught in English);